NOTABLE ALUMNI FROM WILLIAM CULLEN BRYANT HIGH SCHOOL

 Winifred Lenihan (1898-1964): Stage actress and director who played Joan of Arc in George Bernard Shaw's Saint Joan in its debut in 1923.

-Billy Loes: Former Major League Baseball pitcher who played in the 1955 World Series, won by the Brooklyn Dodgers.
+Billy Loes: Former Major League Baseball pitcher who helped the Brooklyn Dodgers win the 1955 World Series.
 He also played for the Baltimore Orioles and the San Francisco Giants.

 Ethel Merman (1908-1984): Star of stage and screen.
 She was born in Astoria and attended Bryant High School.
 The school's auditorium was named the Ethel Merman Theater in 1989 during its centennial celebration.